-Student Health and Wellness Center
+Student Health and Wellness Center Website: www.iit.edu/shwc

-Website: www.iit.edu/shwc

-The Student Health and Wellness Center (SHWC) at Illinois Institute of Technology provides quality and cost-sensitive healthcare tailored to the unique and diverse needs of our students.
+The Student Health and Wellness Center (SHWC) provides quality and cost-sensitive healthcare tailored to the needs of our students.
 The goal of SHWC is to provide campus health and wellness resources that enable students to successfully achieve their academic goals and promote lifelong wellness.
-The SHWC provide primary care, specialty care, urgent care, diagnostic services, psychotherapy and mental health support, health promotion, and wellness programs.
+The SHWC provides primary care, specialty care, urgent care, diagnostic services, psychotherapy and mental health support, health promotion, and wellness programs.

 SHWC provides diagnosis and treatment of common illnesses and injuries with the ability to dispense medication and/or provide appropriate prescriptions.
-We also provide immunizations, allergy injections, and walk-ins for urgent care.
-In addition, SHWC provides gynecological care and sexual health screening for men and women.
+Immunizations, allergy injections, gynecological care, sexual health screening, and walk-in urgent care are also provided.
 A small fee may incur for labs, diagnostic tests, immunizations, and medication given on site.

-The SHWC provides administrative oversight of the IIT Student Health Insurance Plan.
-Aetna Health insurance is offered to currently enrolled students at IIT.
-Health insurance is not a requirement to use the SHWC.

-Our counseling services include psychotherapy, referral, and medication management.
-Treatment length varies, depending on individual needs, and can last up to 16 individual counseling sessions per student while group therapy imposes no session limits.
-Our counselors are experienced to address many issues students may face including, but not limited to, loneliness, relationship concerns, family issues, self-esteem, depression, anxiety, concentration difficulties, sleeping difficulties, eating disorders, addiction, sexual concerns, anger management, cultural adjustment, and other personal issues.
+The SHWC provides administrative oversight of the Aetna Health Insurance Plan offered to currently enrolled students.
+Health insurance is not a required to use the SHWC.
+Counseling services include psychotherapy, referral, and medication management.
+Treatment length varies depending on individual needs, and can last up to 16 individual counseling sessions per student while group therapy imposes no session limits.
+Counselors are experienced to address many issues students may face including, but not limited to, loneliness, relationship concerns, family issues, self-esteem, depression, anxiety, concentration difficulties, sleeping difficulties, eating disorders, addiction, sexual concerns, anger management, cultural adjustment, and other personal issues.

-The SHWC clinical services are provided by a team of culturally sensitive professionals.
-We provide comprehensive clinical services and outreach programs to IIT students.
-In addition, SHWC is a resource for consultation to faculty, staff, and parents of IIT students.
-We are located in the IIT Tower, 3rd Floor.
-To schedule an appointments call 312.567.7550.
+The SHWC team of culturally sensitive professionals provides comprehensive clinical services and outreach programs to IIT students.
+In addition, SHWC is a resource for consultation to faculty, staff, and parents.
+The office is located in the IIT Tower, 3rd Floor.
+To schedule an appointment call 312.567.7550.